Alexandre-Verissimo/Alaksandu/README.md

 ### Welcome 👋

-My name is Alexandre Veríssimo, i'm a brazilian Data Scientist studant, My knowledge goes through Python, R, SQL-Server, Postgre-Sql, Oracle DB, SSDT, Power-Bi among others.
+My name is Alexandre Veríssimo, i'm a brazilian Developer/Data Analyst studant, My knowledge goes through Python, R, SQL-Server, Postgre-Sql, Oracle DB, SSDT, Power-Bi among others.
 Love coding and i work hard to be a great Data Scientist in the future.

 So, welcome to my space and feel free to see my projects.